marvhus/typer/README.md

 - [ ] paste
 - [ ] edit lines (maybe not)
 - [ ] remove parts of lines (maybe not)
+- [ ] use vim commands specified in the file it reads from